 Annette Makino is an artist and haiku poet who combines Japanese-inspired paintings with original words.
 Her pieces express quiet reflection and Zen humor.

-Drawing on Japanese artistic traditions, Makino paints with sumi ink that she grinds in an ink stone, adding color with Japanese watercolors.
-She applies the ink and paint onto paper with bamboo brushes.
+Drawing on Japanese artistic traditions, Makino paints with sumi ink and Japanese watercolors using bamboo brushes.
 As is traditional in Asian art, she stamps each painting in red with one of her personal seals.

 Raised by a Japanese father and a Swiss mother, Makino has lived in both Japan and Europe.
-She now lives in Arcata, California with her husband, two children, and a dog.
+She now lives in Arcata, California with her family.